NK273610/Baked/README.md

 ```
 Source : [here](https://stackoverflow.com/questions/37058897/connect-cards-of-recyclerview-to-marker-in-google-maps)

-**Problem 4 : Show webview of url list inside carview**
+**Problem 4: Show webview of url list inside carview**

-While implementing cardView on the info activty, we found it challenging to attach all the webviews generated from the url string to cardview.
+While implementing cardView on the info activity, we found it challenging to attach all the webviews generated from the url string to cardview.
 We took use of webview client in order to solve it.

 ```
         public void onBindViewHolder(final MyViewHolder holder, final int listPosition) {